Frequently Asked Questions for Students

-UC Davis is establishing a rapid screening and testing program.
+UC Davis has established a rapid screening and testing program.
 Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the quarter.
 After the pilot phase is complete, this saliva-based testing will be opened up to all students and employees working on the Davis campus.
 This will enable the campus to identify people with active infections and have them self-isolate as quickly as possible to prevent further spread of COVID-19.
 See the Student Health section of the Campus Ready Student FAQ for details on symptom tracking, testing, reporting, isolation and quarantine.

 We recommend students limit the frequency of coming to campus only when you have a specific need, such as attending an in-person class, going to your on-campus job, seeking medical services or testing, visiting the grab-and-go food pantry, conducting essential in-person research, or if you live in on-campus housing.
 To gain access locations on campus, all students, staff and faculty are required to complete the daily symptom survey and will need to be “Approved.”
 You should save a screenshot or print this approval, which is also sent to you by email, as you will need to present it at facility access points.
 If a student does not attain “Approved” status after taking the symptom survey, they will be asked to stay home, shelter in place and contact Student Health and Counseling Services (SHCS).